Check out our careers section for more about working for RDG and how to apply for our vacancies.

 The National Skills Academy for Rail (NSAR) was established with wide railway industry support to help tackle current and future skills needs within the railway engineering industry.
 Whilst it doesn’t deliver training, it works with employers to understand their skills needs, with training providers to ensure they are delivering what the industry needs and with other stakeholders, such as sector skills bodies and Government, to make sure that the industry has the right qualifications to support its vision.

 The Train Drivers Academy developed from one of the industry strategic plans being led by RDG.
-It started in 2017, aiming to improve the recruitment, training and the management of train drivers, with a virtual academy and a network of training providers.
+It aims to improve the recruitment, training and the management of train drivers, with a virtual academy and a network of training providers.

 RDG also hosts the Rail HR Directors Forum.
 This group is looking at where the industry needs to be in 10 years in relation to key grade groups and key skills, as well as promoting the success, relevance, attractiveness and stability of employment in rail.